dohliam/rubify/README.md

 If the text appears too crowded and/or interferes with the spacing of the base text it can be made more readable by reducing the size of the Ruby text.
 When the **Ruby text size** option is set to _Small_, the output of the previous example looks like this:

 ![Chinese text with small ruby transcription](output/png/chongqing_huoguo_small.png)

+### Base text size

+The size of the base text can be changed by adjusting the **Base text size** slider in the Options menu.

 ### Text and background colour